Alluxio/alluxio/docs/en/Configuring-Alluxio-with-Swift.md

 value of `<swift-use-public>`  to `false`.

-## Accessing IBM SoftLayer object store
+## Options for Swift Object Storage

-Using the Swift module also makes the IBM SoftLayer object store an option as an under storage system for Alluxio.
-SoftLayer requires `<swift-auth-model>` to be configured as `swiftauth`
+Using the Swift module makes Ceph Object Storage, using RadosGW, and IBM SoftLayer Object Storage as under storage options for Alluxio.

 # Running Alluxio Locally with Swift